MooshiMochi/ManhwaUpdatesBot/README.md

       - a command that will show the user all the manga that they have bookmarked

       - a request caching system (most likey a wrapper for aiohttp.get/post) that will cache the requests that are made to the websites.
 This will be done to prevent the bot from getting rate limited by the websites.
 Cach time will probably be 20 seconds to avoid missing houlry updates.

    ### Issues:
       - when checking for updates, sometimes a manga might be dropped.
 We need to account for that when checking whether to let the user subscribe to that series or not.
       The error message also needs to be updated to say taht the manga is either completed or dropped.

+      - the import and export functions from the Database class need to be re-written so the database can be exported to a CSV file and imported from a CSV file.
+      This is to avoid the need to also export/import the database schema, since it would have already been created when the database file was created by the bot.